 Call for renewed vigilance

-Local advice on coronavirus, testing and vaccinations can be found at: https://www.staffordshire.gov.uk/Coronavirus.
+More information on restrictions, testing and vaccination can be found at www.staffordshire.gov.uk/coronavirus

 Weekly Update: Director for Health and Care